tensorflow/datasets/README.md

 # To use our nightly release:
 pip install tfds-nightly

-# Currently requires TF 1.13+, i.e. tf-nightly or tf-nightly-gpu, to be
+# Requires TF 1.12+ to be installed.
-# installed.
 # Some datasets require additional libraries; see setup.py extras_require
+pip install tensorflow
+# or:
-pip install tf-nightly
+pip install tensorflow-gpu
 ```

 ### Usage